The Man from Snowy River (1920 film): Development

 Beaumont Smith bought the film rights to all the works of Banjo Paterson and spent two years writing a script.
 The copyright was held by Angus Robertson in entirety but they passed some of the money on to Paterson.
+The price for the rights to the poem was reportedly the second largest ever paid in the history of Australian filmmaking, only exceeded by The Sentimental Bloke.

 Smith incorporated characters from various Paterson works, including squatter's daughter, Kitty Carewe, and swagman, Saltbush Bill.
 The character of Helen Ross, however, was Smith's original invention.

 Smith later claimed the price of the film rights was the highest ever that had been paid in Australian cinema, with the exception of The Sentimental Bloke (1919).

 In January 1919 Snowy Baker announced he would star in the film based on Smith's script.
 It was reported that "a start has already been made with the picture on Mr. Erie McKellar's station, where every facility is offered for the aiming of such thrills as the great ride from "Rio Grande," the bushranging scenes from "Conroy's Gap," and the tight from "Salt Bush Bill".
 Smith said the film would incorporate matters he had learned in America and would be released via E.J.
 Carroll.
 However Baker wound up not appearing in the film.

-In November 1919 Smith announced he would make the movie in Hollywood, as an attempt to break into the US market.
+In May 1919 Smith announced he had delayed plans to make the film, unhappy with the rates of return he could get from exhibitors.